 Coffee and Sweets

-- Berry Austin (near gate 17) – For all the sweet tooths out there, Berry offers frozen yogurt, acai bowls, and juice bars.
+- Berry Austin (near gate 17) – For all the sweet tooths out there, Berry Austin offers frozen yogurt, acai bowls, and juices.

-- Amy’s Ice Cream (near gate 21) – This ice cream shop is serving up sweet treats and a wide variety of flavors as well as milkshakes and baked goods.
+- Amy’s Ice Cream (near gate 21) – This local and well-loved ice cream shop is serving up a wide variety of unique and classic ice cream flavors, as well as milkshakes and baked goods.

-- Caffe Medici (near gate 9) – A cozy coffee spot with quick but delicious handcrafted sweet and savory bites to-go.
+- Caffe Medici (near gate 9) – A cozy coffee spot with quick but delicious handcrafted coffee, and sweet and savory bites to-go.

 - Ruta Maya (near gates 14 and 28) – A more traditional coffee spot known for their organic arabica imported straight from Chiapas, Mexico.

-- Sprinkles (by gate 12 and gate 15) – Cupcake vending machine.
+- Sprinkles (by gates 12 and 15) – Cupcake vending machine serving up fresh cupcakes at the touch of a button.

 Where are the best places to get a drink at the Austin Airport?